 The healthcare system can be challenging to navigate, especially for limited English speakers or new immigrants to the United States.
 The PLCs train patients to be “promoters” or volunteer health advocates in their communities, who can share information about key health or advocacy issues.

-There are currently seven councils, each representing a population of patients at AHS: Cantonese, Korean, Khmer, Mandarin, Tagalog, Vietnamese and Young Adults.
+There are currently seven councils, each representing a population of patients at AHS: Cantonese, Korean, Khmer, Mandarin, Tagalog, and Vietnamese.
 Additional facts about the PLCs:

 - There are more than 100 council members

-- PLCs meet monthly and are supported by community health workers that possess culturally and linguistically relevant skills
+- PLCs meet bi-monthly and are supported by community health workers that possess culturally and linguistically relevant skills

 - PLCs volunteer on a number of activities including patient satisfaction surveys, voter registration outreach, health fair tabling and health education materials review

 Call Tina C for any inquiries at 510-917-0567

 Asian Health Services Youth Program (AHSYP) has been committed to serving East Bay youth for over two decades through means of fostering their emotional, physical, and intellectual health through holistic, coordinated, youth-driven resources and opportunities.
 The department offers opportunities that include leadership, clinical services, community building, and advocacy.